anoopsarkar/nlp-class/assets/notes/word2vec.md

     ...

 The English and French sentences are not necessarily translations of each other.
-Also assume we have a bilingual dictionary that provides pairs of words in English and French which are translations of each other:
+Also assume we have a bilingual dictionary _Trans_ that provides pairs of words in English and French which are translations of each other:

     plank, piliers